-The main objective of the present standard is to present the Reference Data Model for Public Transport, based on:
+The main objective of the present Standard is to present the public transport reference data model based on:

 Particular attention is drawn to the data model structure and methodology:

-- the data model is described in a modular form in order to facilitate the understanding and the use of the model;
+- the data model is described in a modular form in order to facilitate understanding and use of the model;

 - the data model is entirely described in UML.

 In particular, a reference data model kernel is described, referring to the data domain:

 - network description: routes, lines, journey patterns, timing patterns, service patterns, scheduled stop points and stop places.